Springing into AI - Part 6: Chat Client

 Solution

-Spring AI offers us the powerful class called ChatClient.
+Spring AI offers us a powerful class called ChatClient.
 This is the core class that we would use as developers to empower our applications to interact with the configured LLM.
 The heavy lifting of the underlying operations is all done by SpringAI.
 From an architecture perspective, on a high level, the fundamental design for our GenAI applications would look like below.

-Machine Setup
+Setup

 - Java: Amazon Corretto 17